MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Marketing contributors in Customer Insights should be given the *Marketing Professional (BU level)* role in Dataverse to govern their access to data from Customer Journey Orchestration.
 When they go to CJO they will only have access to customer profiles and segments that belong to their business unit or child business units.

 ## Customer Insights and Dataverse
 Customer insights writes data into Dataverse with ownership and RBAC properties for easy activation, for example, through [model-driven applications](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/model-driven-app-overview).
-Using model-diven applications, data can easily be leveraged in customer service, sales, operations, and other business functions.
+Using model-diven applications, data can easily be leveraged in customer service, sales, operations, and other business functions with the benefits of fine-grained RBAC controls.

 ## Notes